 SMOKED PROVOLA CHEESE

-Smoked Provola is a fresh pasta filata cheese – typical of the Campania region and produced from 100% Italian cow’s milk – with a slightly smoky taste and known for its strong flavour.
+Smoked Provola is a typical fresh spun paste cheese with a slightly smoky taste of Campania produced with 100% Italian cow’s milk and famous for its strong flavour.

-This cheese is particularly appreciated for its intense flavour obtained thanks to a specific smoking process that gives Provola its typical taste and colour.
+This cheese is particularly appreciated for its intense flavour given by the special smoking procedure that gives Provola its typical taste and colour.

 Cow’s MILK, rennet and salt.